top of page

 Understanding the Importance of Estate Planning

 Meanwhile, adult children should pay attention to changes in their parents’ health, as health concerns can lead to adjustments in their estate planning needs.
-For example, if there was a recent health scare or your parents are having a harder time getting around, discussing who will act as POA can help clarify responsibilities and reduce stress during critical moments.
+For example, if there was a recent health scare or if our parents are having a harder time getting around, discussing who will act as POA can help clarify responsibilities and reduce stress during critical moments.

-Timing is Everything- Let's Discuss Estate Planning
+Timing is Everything - Let's Discuss Estate Planning

 How to Approach the Topic

-When approaching estate planning, sensitivity to your parents' feelings is crucial.
+When approaching estate planning, sensitivity to our parents' feelings is crucial.
 Many parents don't want to be a burden to their children, are uncomfortable with the change in family dynamics that relying on their children may create, and many are afraid that admitting their struggles may lead to an overreaction that costs them their independence.
-It can be helpful to remind them that their delay is more likely to push the tough decisions onto the children who will be going through a stressful situation and who will be nervous they "do the wrong thing".
-Also, in larger families, you can have too many cooks in the kitchen, and an effective plan often creates an order of responsibilities.
+It can be helpful to remind them that their delay is more likely to push the tough decisions onto the children who will be going through a stressful situation and who will be nervous they "do the wrong thing."
+Also, in larger families, we can have too many cooks in the kitchen, and an effective plan often creates an order of responsibilities.

 The Definition of Fairness